 Why India needs more women in the workforce

-This article is authored by Divya Sutar, director, business strategy, Capri Global Capital Ltd.
+This article is authored by Divya S, director, business strategy, Capri Global Capital Ltd.

 India is at a defining juncture in its economic journey, witnessing a remarkable shift as more women step into the workforce.
-This momentum is more than just a statistical trend—it represents a deeper transformation toward inclusivity and opportunity.
-From technology and healthcare to education and manufacturing, women are driving innovation, enhancing workplace culture, and contributing to sustained economic growth.
+This momentum is more than just a statistical trend—it represents a deeper transformation towards inclusivity and opportunity.
+From technology and health care to education and manufacturing, women are driving innovation, enhancing workplace culture, and contributing to sustained economic growth.

 These figures are more than just economic indicators—they reflect a broader change in societal outlook.
 As workplaces become more inclusive, businesses stand to benefit from diverse perspectives and a talent pool that is expanding like never before.
 The future of India’s economy is being shaped by women who are not just joining the workforce but redefining it.